-Child Care Centre

-- + 1 space / employee - + 1 space / 10 licensed children places, for

-+ additional parking where a residential dwelling comprises part of the overall development on the site; the dwelling component shall provide 2 car parking spaces, of which one is enclosed (i.e. garage) and located behind the building line

-One parking space must be a designated space for persons with a disability.
+Child Care Centre + 1 space / employee + 1 space / 10 licensed children places, forparents and visitors. + additional parking where a residential dwelling comprises part of the overall development on the site; the dwelling component shall provide 2 car parking spaces, of which one is enclosed (i.e. garage)and located behind the building line One parking space must be a designatedspace for persons with a disability.
 Stack parking may be considered, on merit, for full-time employees only.

-Community/Civic Facilities

-- 1 space / employee - + 1/40m2 gross floor area - + 1 bicycle and 1 motorcycle space per 25 car parking spaces after the first 25 car parking spaces - + provision for taxi / bus / coach set down / pick up facilities, where applicable + adequate provision for on-site loading, unloading and manoeuvring of all vehicles likely to be required to access the development.
+Community/Civic Facilities 1 space / employee +1/40m gross floor area + 1 bicycle and 1 motorcycle space per 25 carparking spaces after the first 25 car parking spaces + provision for taxi / bus / coach set down /pick up facilities, where applicable + adequate provision for on-site loading, unloading and manoeuvring of all vehicleslikely to be required to access the development.